 Be warned, effectively paying ‘rent’ to your partner, the sole owner of the house in which you both live, is no guarantee in itself of any financial return should that partner choose to end your relationship, sell the house and move on.

 With stigma rarely attached anymore, the popularity of cohabiting is growing but a ‘common law marriage’ is not the same as an actual marriage.
-If, sadly, your ‘common law’ relationship fails, you will not receive the same legal protection as a married couple divorcing.
+If, sadly, your ‘common law’ relationship fails, you will not receive the same legal protections as a married couple divorcing.
 Don’t realise your mistake too late.
-Talk to a solicitor now.
+Talk to a family solicitor now by filling in our contact form.